 This permit provides operating conditions and requirements as well as guidance for Dry Cleaners operators using perchloroethylene (PERC), which is a hazardous pollutant and an air toxic.
 An Air Operating Permit is required for the operation of these facilities.

-Any non-residential facilities that prepare or process food, discharge or have the potential to discharge oil and grease to the public sanitary sewer system, require a Grease Discharge Operating (GDO) Pemit.
-Typical examples of permitted facilities include restaurants, cafeterias, supermarkets, schools, banquet halls and trash pads at malls or shopping centers.
+Any non-residential facility that handles, prepares or processes food (hot or cold), discharges or has the potential to discharge FOG to the public sanitary sewer system requires a FOG Discharge Control (FOG) Operating Permit.
+These facilities are categorized as FOG generators.
+Typical examples of FOG generators include restaurants, cafeterias, supermarkets, schools, banquet halls and food courts at malls or shopping centers.

 Hazardous materials waste transport